Syping/libragephoto/README.md

 ## libragephoto
 Open Source RAGE Photo Parser for GTA V and RDR 2

-- Read RAGE Photos error free and correct
+- Read/Write RAGE Photos error free and correct
 - Support for metadata stored in RAGE Photos
 - Export RAGE Photos to jpeg with ragephoto-extract
 - High Efficient and Simple C++ API